entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Lu *et al.* (2016), character 171; Clement et al. (2018), character 169.
 > - Character 489 in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The vestibular fontanelle is a large basicranial fenestra located ventrally to the notochord and that opens into the saccular region of the inner ear.
+> - Clement *et al.* (2024): "The vestibular fontanelle is a large basicranial fenestra located ventrally to the notochord and that opens into the saccular region of the inner ear.
 The fenestra ovalis present in tetrapods is derived from the vestibular fontanelle (Clack, 1994)."

 > - The coding of *Qujingodus* is XX.